-Designed in 1963 by noted environmental landscape architect Lawrence Halprin and the architectural firm of Moore Lyndon Turnbull Whitaker, and inspired by local agricultural buildings — barns, sheds, farmhouses —for inspiration.
-The result is low-key houses that don’t dominate or subordinate themselves to the land; instead, they blend into it (photo by Bart Edson Photography).
+Designed in 1963 by noted environmental landscape architect Lawrence Halprin and the architectural firm of Moore Lyndon Turnbull Whitaker, and inspired by local agricultural buildings — barns, sheds, farmhouses — the houses in The Sea Ranch don’t dominate or subordinate themselves to the land; they blend into it (photo by Bart Edson Photography).
 The unpainted wood has weathered naturally, just the way old barns do.
 The landscape remains untouched, and there are no fences or street lights.

 Experience that same architectural style and attention to detail at the Sea Ranch Lodge (60 Sea Walk Drive, The Sea Ranch, 800-732-7262).
 Checking into the lodge guarantees an ocean view from any of the 19 rooms.
-The views are amazing and the amenities are top notch.
+The views are amazing and the amenities are top notch (see photo).

 Most rooms include gas fireplaces and the windows open to let in the ocean breezes.
 Some of the rooms are available for people traveling with their dogs.
 The rooms have been updated, and the colors, fabrics, and décor perfectly fit the Lodge’s rustic, yet elegant, style.
 And, of course, the ocean views offer an ever-changing landscape of color and intensity.

-Most Sea Ranch roads and trails are closed to the public, but guests staying at the lodge or those who rent a vacation home are free to use more than 50 miles of coastal bluff and forested walking trails, as well as beaches, tennis courts, swimming pools, and other amenities, including the 18-hole, par 72, 6,649-yard course designed by Robert Muir Graves at The Sea Ranch Golf Links.
+Most Sea Ranch roads and trails are closed to the public, but guests staying at the lodge or those who rent a vacation home are free to use its more than 50 miles of private coastal bluff and forested walking trails, as well as beaches, tennis courts, swimming pools, and other amenities, including the 18-hole, par 72, 6,649-yard course designed by Robert Muir Graves at The Sea Ranch Golf Links.